 Glucose and sucrose are categorized as carbohydrates.
-Carbohydrates are a group of compounds which are defined as “polyhydroxy aldehydes and ketones or substances that hydrolyze to yield polyhydroxy aldehydes and ketones.”
 Carbohydrates are the most abundant type of organic molecules on the earth.
 They are the source of chemical energy for living organisms.
-Not only this, they serve as important constituents of tissues.
-Carbohydrate can be again categorized into three as monosaccharide, disaccharides and polysaccharides.
-Monosaccharides are the simplest carbohydrate type.
-Monosaccharides are classified according to,
+They also serve as important constituents of tissues.
+Carbohydrate can be categorized into three as monosaccharide, disaccharides and polysaccharides.

 Glucose is a monosaccharide that contains six carbon atoms and an aldehyde group.
 Therefore, it is a hexose and an aldose.
 It has four hydroxyl groups and has the following structure.

-When there is sunlight, in plant, chloroplasts glucose is synthesized using water and carbon dioxide.
-This glucose is stored and used as a source for energy.
+When there is sunlight, in plants, glucose is synthesized using water and carbon dioxide.
+This glucose is stored and used as a source of energy.
 Animals and human obtain glucose from plant sources.
-Glucose level in human blood is regulated by homeostasis mechanism.
+The glucose level in human blood is regulated by the homeostasis mechanism.
 Insulin and glucagon hormones are involving in the mechanism.
-When there is high glucose level in blood, it is called a diabetic condition.
+When there is high glucose level in the blood, it is called a diabetic condition.
 The measurement of blood sugar level measures the glucose level in blood.
 There are various means to measure the blood glucose level.